ESPN stands by report that NFL planned to restart game after Hamlin collapsed | KRDO

 ESPN reported during Monday’s telecast after Hamlin was taken off the field in an ambulance that the first quarter would resume after both teams were given a five-minute warm-up notice.
 That never materialized, and the league later said it never considered restarting the game.

-“We never, frankly, it never crossed our mind to talk about warming up to resume play,” said Troy Vincent, NFL executive vice president of football operations, at a press conference Monday night.
+“We never, frankly, it never crossed our mind to talk about warming up to resume play,” said Troy Vincent, NFL executive vice president of football operations, at a press conference Tuesday.
 “That’s ridiculous.
 It’s insensitive.
 And that’s not a place that that we should ever be in.”

 But ESPN, in a statement Wednesday, said it is sticking by its reporting.